 contains NULL

-, the query might not return any rows
+values in either employees or projects, the query might not return any rows

 due to how NOT

-handles NULL
+IN handles NULL values.

-3. Using LEFT JOIN
+3. Using LEFT JOIN and Checking for NULL:

 Another way to perform an Anti Join is